-Customer Data Platform (CDP) help companies in getting unified and accessible customer data.
+CDPs help companies in getting unified and accessible customer data.
 So a CDP can provide the foundation your company needs in the coming years to meet the dynamic changes in customer expectations and delivering better-personalized experiences.

+Primarily we’ll also talk about the difference between CDP and DMP.
 Let’s get to the core of Customer Data Platforms below by trying to look into the various facts that guide its way.
-Primarily we’ll also talk about the difference between CDP and DMP.

-1) What is customer data?
+1) So, firstly what is customer data?

 Customer data is the information that the consumers leave behind while they use the internet and connect to various companies in the online or offline mode.